 (includes 702(b) portion)

 DO NOT FUMIGATE PESTICIDE SAMPLES

-The objectives of FDA's pesticide monitoring program are to gather information on levels and incidence of pesticide residues in the nation's food supply and to initiate enforcement action against shipments of food and feed found to contain illegal pesticide residues.
-To meet both objectives, it is necessary to collect samples of food and feed for pesticide residue analysis.
-These instructions describe procedures for collecting samples of raw agricultural commodities and processed commodities.
-The procedures apply to domestic and import shipments.
-The instructions include a separate set of procedures for collecting samples for special investigations such as determining levels of pesticide residues in soil, water, and growing crops.
+The objectives of FDA's pesticide monitoring program are to gather information on levels and incidences of pesticide residues in the nation's food supply and to initiate enforcement actions against shipments of foods and feeds found to contain illegal pesticide residues.
+To meet both objectives, it is necessary to collect samples of foods and feeds for pesticide residue analysis.
+This section describes procedures for the collection of raw agricultural and processed commodity samples.
+These procedures apply to both domestic and import arenas.
+Additionally, a separate set of procedures for collecting samples in conjunction with special investigations, such as samples collected to determine levels of pesticide residues in soil, water, and growing crops, is included.

 For pesticide samples, the laboratory will maintain a portion of the composited sample as the 702(b) [21U.S.C.372(b)] portion.

 Pesticide sample sizes no longer differentiate between Surveillance and Compliance Samples.
 All pesticide samples will be collected as directed below.
 Remember to include the state and county or country of origin in the Flag.
 See IOM 188.8.131.52.8.

 For appraisal purposes, you must Flag each Domestic as to the basis for sampling in accordance with the definitions below.

 Pesticide Compliance Sample.
 Collected on a selective basis as a result of inspectional or other evidence of suspected misuse of a pesticide on a food or feed commodity or as a follow-up to a "Pesticide Surveillance Sample" that was found to contain actionable levels of pesticide residues.
 Flag "Pesticide Compliance".